Folaomoyeni/Computer-Vision-Rock-Paper-Scissors/README.md

 Before continuing with the milestone, I had the opportunity to listen to a presentation explaining the links between biological networks and artificial networks.
 Next, I set up the environment by getting familiar with the terminal and downloaded the relevant libraries.
 It was a battle trying to do it on windows but much more straight forward on the mac.
 I question wether it's because i have a mentality that it would be easier on iOS(?).

+There were a lot of commands to run in the terminal that I honestly didn't understand initially.

 # Milestone 3